wpallstars/fix-plugin-does-not-exist-notices/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.6.12 =
+Added WP ALLSTARS as a co-author and updated author information.

 = 1.6.11 =
 URGENT CRITICAL FIX: Completely removes code that was causing fatal errors.
 If you're experiencing the "critical error" message, this update will resolve it.